Stop People Pleasing With These 4 Steps

 You Don’t Have to Respond Immediately

-When you receive a request from the ones you are used to pleasing, politely tell them you will take the time to think about it.
+When you receive a request from the people you are used to pleasing, politely tell them you will take the time to think about it.
 This response is advantageous because it gives you time to be reflective of your intentions and has that important internal dialogue.

-Also, you could just say no, you are not going to die, and change your decision later if you have to.
+Also, you could just say no, you are not going to die, and change your decision later if you choose to.
 This is easier than saying yes and then trying to back out later, right?

 If you are ready to put yourself first, as you deserve, without feeling you’re doing something wrong, check out an outstanding tool.
 That can set you on the path to stop people pleasing.